 - The total value per appliance decreases for the majority of appliances due to the fact that there are many more appliances used in a smart way.
 This means that, although the total absolute value for the system increases, the value per individual appliance decreases.
-This can be regarded as a saturation effect. - For a number of appliances the value per appliance is increasing, which indicates that even in a 100% scenario the saturation level is not yet attained for these appliances (electric storage water heaters (night storage), tertiary cooling compressor/defrost and HVAC cooling no storage/with thermal storage).
-To note that this also means that other sources of flexibility (e.g. industrial demand response) could also capture this value by offering flexibility with the same characteristic as these groups. - The change in value per appliance is different for each appliance group and is dependent on the characteristics of the flexibility, i.e. when is it available.
+This can be regarded as a saturation effect. - For a number of appliances the value per appliance is increasing, which indicates that even in a 100% scenario the saturation level is not yet attained for flexibility with characteristics (in terms of power and shifting in time) offered by these appliances (in this particular scenario and business case, these appliances are electric storage water heaters (night storage), tertiary cooling - compressor/defrost and HVAC cooling).
+To note that this also means that other sources of flexibility (e.g. industrial demand response) could also capture this value by offering flexibility with the same characteristic as these groups.
+This may finally reduce the final value of that flexibility. - The change in value per appliance is different for each appliance group and is dependent on the characteristics of the flexibility, i.e. when is it available.
 It is for example possible that a certain type of flexibility is less needed or valued in the system.
 Parameters such as the seasonality of the flexibility, day-night pattern, shifting potential etc., will play a role here.
-This also indicates that policy makers should carefully assess which group of smart appliances to specifically support, in case any choice has to be made between appliances.
+This also indicates that policy makers should carefully assess which group of energy smart appliances to specifically support, in case any choice has to be made between appliances.